VirtoCommerce/vc-module-contract/README.md

 ## Web API

-Web API documentation for each module is built automatically and can be accessed [here](https://link-to-swager-api).
+Web API documentation for each module is built automatically and can be accessed via Swagger UI.

 ## References